timescale/savannah-pulse/README.md

 # Savannah Pulse

-See what people are saying out in the wild about TigerData and Timescale.
+See what LLMs are saying out in the wild about TigerData and Timescale.

 ## Getting Started